philippinespire/pire_cssl_data_processing/gazza_minuta/1st_sequencing_run/README.md

 ---

-## Step 13.
-Filter VCF with monomorphic loci
+## 13. Filter VCF with monomorphic loci

 Will filter for monomorphic & polymorphic loci separately, then merge the VCFs together for one "all sites" VCF.
 Again, probably best to do this in scratch.